 East Fort is on the slopes of Chapmans Peak, on the Cape’s No 1 Scenic Route.
 It has historic links with five countries world-wide, South Africa being the sixth.
 A truly International Heritage Site.
 It is 20 - 30 mins from Cape Town and is an enclave within a World Heritage site.
 It is owned by the SA Defence Force but appropriated to the Table Mountain National Park.
 Its Military History commenced in 1782 when it was selected as the sister location for a second battery to support West Fort on the other side of the Bay completed during the previous year.
 However, its origins go back to 1755.
 It was originally constructed by the French Pondicherry Mercenary Regiment stationed in the India enclave of the same name.
 East Fort’s guns sounded on the 15th Sept 1795 to defend an intrusion of a British Naval squadron.
 On the evening of that day the Dutch administration capitulated and the British first occupation ensued.
 Hout Bay’s gun’s were probably the last to be fired in anger and remained silent for over 200 years.
 The Fort’s fascinating has been part of World History for many years and is waiting to be “told”.

-NB.This page was compiled in 2011.
-It will soon be 2018 and we still haven’t got to First Base!
+1.This document was first compiled in 2011.
+It is now 2018 and we still haven’t got to First Base!

 A nation that turns its back on its history, the lessons and experiences of the past, good or bad, undermines the foundations of its future.